electriciens sans Frontières

 We prioritise collective services, we train local stakeholders and we participate to the creation of income generating activities to ensure the sustainability of our projects.

-More than 95 % of our projects use renewable energies.
+97 % of our projects use renewable energies.
 Our action is structured around two aspects: the attenuation and the adaptation.

-2017The Ministry for Europe and Foreign Affairs and Electriciens sans frontières signed a partnership for the management of humanitarian emergencies: 10 major players in the electricity sector, companies or corporate foundations, have been associated with this agreement and are mobilized to carry out emergency operations in the best conditions.
+2017The Ministry for Europe and Foreign Affairs and Electriciens sans frontières signed a partnership for the management of humanitarian emergencies: 10 major players in the electricity sector, companies or corporate foundations, have been associated with this agreement and are mobilised to carry out emergency operations in the best conditions.

-2014Electriciens sans frontières obtains the French label “Don en confiance” (Giving in confidence), following an audit period of almost a year, carried out by instructors from the organisation of Don en confiance.
+2014Electriciens sans frontières obtains the French label “Don en confiance” (Giving in confidence), following an audit period of almost a year, carried out by instructors from the organisation Don en confiance.

 2013Electriciens sans frontières reaches more than 1000 committed volunteers and obtains public utility recognition.